 DBE Final Rule Sprint — B2G Coach

-URGENT Every certified DBE in America must be reevaluated.
-The clock is running.
+URGENT Every currently certified DBE in America must be reevaluated.
+The clock is ticking.
 Re-certification is not guaranteed.

 DBE Final Rule Sprint · Limited Enrollment